Katherine Purchase Running for CASA’s VP Academic

 Katherine Purchase, who has started nine games for the Stingers this season and has helped her team reach ninth place in U Sports’ national rankings, will be running unopposed to become the Commerce and Administration Students Association’s vice president of academics.

-After serving as CASA’s assistant vice president of academics, she’s ready to step into her new role in student politics while balancing it with hockey.
+After serving as CASA’s assistant vice president of academics, she’s ready to step into her new role in student politics while balancing it with hockey.“A lot of it comes down to what I did in my first few years in university,” said Purchase, who holds a 91 per cent save percentage.
+“It just comes down to scheduling.”

 The Halifax native says she organizes her class schedule so that she can be as productive as possible during her free time.
 She studies for her classes and does work for CASA during her time off to make sure she can have a clear mind when she steps onto the ice.